 Click Here for tab for Army Dreamers by Kate Bush

 Although the tablature details this as 60bpm in 6/8, no one will actually play it like this.
-Treat it as 3/4 which is the same thing, just at double the bpm of 120.
-This way you can think of it as just a bass note picked with the thumb followed by 2 chords on the higher strings to total your 3 x 1/4 notes.
-This way you can easily identify the start of a new bar with each pluck of the thumb.
+Treat it as 3/4, which is the same thing at double the bpm of 120.
+This way, you can think of it as a bass note picked with the thumb followed by 2 chords on the higher strings to total your 3 x 1/4 notes.
+This allows you to easily identify the start of a new bar with each pluck of the thumb.

 Bed of Roses by Bon Jovi